ctrueden/ctrueden.github.io/_pages/deus/SessionMon12.md

 A large, clanking, metal robot turns around when they enter.
 It appears to be headless, with an overlarge torso and chain guns for arms.
 A slightly metallic voice emanates from the speaker on the torso.
 "You have a lot of explaining to do, Huntington!" it says.

-((NPCCrowe|Another man)) is standing further back in the room.
+[Another man](NPCCrowe) is standing further back in the room.
 He appears to be observing a current feed of the mysticport, and leaves his back to the group.
 The image shows several soldiers firing their energy weapons at the grey goo.
 Vittorio mutters, "I don't think that's going to work," and at this the man turns around.
 He is short, with a brown crew cut, clean shaven, with black eyes and bushy eyebrows.
 His uniform appears to be that of the UNF.

 -----